threatcode/threat-ci-pipeline/README.md

 ### Enable generation of dbgsym packages

-To reduce the size of the artifacts produced by the build jobs, auto generation of dbgsym packages is disabled by default.
+To reduce the size of the artifacts produced by the build jobs, auto-generation of dbgsym packages is disabled by default.
 This behaviour can be controlled by the `SALSA_CI_DISABLE_BUILD_DBGSYM`.
 Set it to anything different than 1, 'yes' or 'true', to generate those packages.